gh-davidr/NightscoutLoader/README.md

     7. Nightscout DB would be "my_mongodb"
     8. Nightscout Collection is always “treatments”

+To convert a previous installation for non-Nightscout to one for Nightscout use, simply complete steps 5 and onwards above, save the settings and re-launch the application.

 ### Installation Guide for non-Nightscout use

 1. Check your version of Java at this [link] (https://java.com/en/download/help/version_manual.xml)
 1. Download the application from Google Drive.
 Latest version is [V2.5] (https://drive.google.com/open?id=0BxlKJmCnE32_ek5kRERBeWxaNE0)
 2. Copy the NightScoutLoader.jar file to your desktop
-3. Launch the application
+3. Launch the application by double-clicking the icon on your desktop

 That's all there is to it!

-To convert a previous installation for Nightscout to one for non-Nightscout use, simply clear the Nightscout Server field in the Settings window.
+To convert a previous installation for Nightscout to one for non-Nightscout use, simply clear the Nightscout Server field in the Settings window, save the settings and re-launch the application.